project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/48-striking-the-balance-between-complexity-and-efficiency-in-large-scale-syntropic-systems-with-daniel-fröbel.md

 ---
-title: #48 Striking the balance between complexity and efficiency in large scale Syntropic systems with Daniel Fröbel
+title: 48 Striking The Balance Between Complexity And Efficiency In Large Scale Syntropic Systems With Daniel Fröbel
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-10-20)